fazzaan/gitbook-farranddroid/gitbook-linux/reasons-i-still-hate-linux/README.md

 Here is a list of shitty things that STILL DON'T WORK PROPERLY:

+* Laptop goes to sleep immediately after waking up from sleep -- sometimes twice in a row.
+  * I've researched this a bit but haven't found a sensible & useful solution yet.
+  * (I'm running Garuda, a derivative of Arch, using Zen kernel.)
 * AUDIO VOLUME IS JUST TOO QUIET ON MY LAPTOP
   * No fix yet; seems like the generic audio driver cannot detect all of the speakers in the laptop.
 * TOUCHPAD SCROLLING IS WAY TOO FAST